flatsurf/exact-real/README.md

 the best debugging experience, you might want to replace `-O3` with `-Og` or even `-O0` but the latter results in very poor performance.

-Additionally, you might want to run with configure with ` --disable-static` which improves the build time.
+Additionally, you might want to run configure with ` --disable-static` which improves the build time.

 [perf](https://perf.wiki.kernel.org/index.php/Main_Page) works well to profile when you make sure that `CXXFLAGS` contains `-fno-omit-framepointer`.
 You can